Recent News & Articles

 The verdict:

-There's an awful lot we don't know (far more than just my examples here).
+There's an awful lot we don't know, far more than just my examples here.
 But the point is not to get discouraged, because this ignorance is a wonderful thing.
 It's what drives science, and it's what makes the Universe truly awe-inspiring.
-After the hundreds of thousands of years that Homo sapiens has loped around, the Universe can still elude our fidgety, inquisitive minds, easily outracing our considerable imaginations.
-So, if any of these questions bother your too, welcome to the world of Antinomy.
+So, if any of these questions bother you too, welcome to the world of Antinomy.

 14/05/20